pfrazee/pfrazee.github.io/_posts/2014-03-08-in-application-sandboxing-with-web-workers.md

 ---
 title: In-Application Sandboxing with Web Workers
 layout: post
-desc: Concepts for the new Web-plugins architecture, and what we'd gain by it.
+desc: Concepts for a new Web-plugins architecture, and what we'd gain by it.
+recommended: 1
 ---

 <style>strong { color: gray; }</style>